DylanRussellDev/dylanium-automation/README.md

 mvn clean test -Dcucumber.filter.tags="@FrameworkShowcase" -DBrowser=chrome -DHeadless=false -DThreads=1

-- DBrowser can be used to specify which browser to execute the tests on.
+- DBrowser can be used to specify which browser to execute the tests on
-- DHeadless will enable/disable headless (without GUI) execution.
+- DHeadless will enable/disable headless (without GUI) execution
-- DThreads specifies how many scenarios to execute in parallel.
+- DThreads specifies how many scenarios to execute in parallel